insprecta-beck/Linky_Crawly/README.md

 # Wordy_Crawly
 This is just a basic MS Word HTTP crawler / scraper.
-Input any MS Word .docx or .doc (from your downloads folder) and the output will be a generated list of all the http links (dead or alive) in said document.
+The Python script itself is called WordyPy.Py.
+Input any MS Word .docx or .doc (from your downloads folder), and the output will be a generated list of all the HTTP links (dead or alive) in said document.